 It is becoming increasingly clear that responsible pet owners should have the right to a companion animal regardless of the type of tenancy they have – the question now, is how we can make this a reality that mutually benefits everyone and provides the appropriate protections for animals, tenants and landlords.

-We started engaging with key stakeholders in the UK in Summer 2020, ahead of formally launching our campaign in 2021.
-We wanted to take time to thoroughly understand the issue and how it affects all different groups of people – from property owners to tenants, charity groups to policy makers – we have worked extensively to ensure we know the best way to tackle this issue in a way that mutually benefits everyone who will be affected by Securing the Right to Rent with Pets.
+We are committed to taking the time to thoroughly understand the issues around renting with pets, and how it can impact all the different groups of people involved – from property owners to tenants, charity groups to policy makers – we have worked extensively to ensure we approach this issue in a way that mutually benefits everyone who will be affected by Securing the Right to Rent with Pets.